syncfusion-content/maui-docs/MAUI/TextInputLayout/Fixed-Hint-Position.md

 # Fixed Hint Position in .NET MAUI Text Input Layout (SfTextInputLayout)

-Hint label for the text input layout is fixed always at the top position.
-This helps users make the hint label floating even when the input view is not focused.
+Hint label for the text input layout is always fixed at the top position.
+This helps users make the hint label float even when the input view is not focused.
 It can be enabled by setting the `IsHintAlwaysFloated` property.

 >**NOTE**
 The default value of the `IsHintAlwaysFloated` is `false`.